 The German federal states are free to introduce their own deviating provisions in order to impose and calculate real property tax.

 Example: How real property tax burden is determined

-Due to a reform of real property tax, the basic real property tax rate ”B“ will be lowered to 0.034 percent from 2025.
+Due to a reform of real property tax, the basic real property tax rate ”B“ will be lowered to 0.034 percent or 0.031% (depending on the property type) from 2025.

 Real Property Transfer Tax

 When domestic real estate is sold or changes owner, a one-time real property transfer tax (Grunderwerbsteuer) of the purchase price is levied if the purchase price or consideration exceeds EUR 2,500.
 Real property transfer tax is usually paid by the buyer.
-Real property transfer tax also applies to a real property-owning partnership if 95 percent of the shareholders change within five years.
+Real property transfer tax also applies to a real property-owning company if 90 percent of the shareholders change within ten years.
 The tax rate varies from federal state to federal state.
 Please see the table below for more information.